RotorHazard/RotorHazard/resources/S32_BPill_PCB/mainBoardBuild.md

 Installing pin headers vertically can be challenging.
 One technique is to use a spare socket header to hold the pin(s).
 Press the pin into a socket, push the pin through the board, turn the board over and solder the pin while holding the socket.
+(See also the [Pin Soldering Helper doc](files/PinSolderingHelper.pdf).)
 Use the single pin first technique to ensure they are vertical.

 Installing a 2-pin header at the LED1 location will provide a connection point for a panel-mount LED.
 Another option is to install an LED